What is concrete?

 It’s simple.
 Concrete is used for the finished products, such as sidewalks, foundations, and the surface of many roads.
 Concrete contains sand, gravel and cement.
 Cement is the special hardening ingredient (the gray powder) that makes concrete harden.
 Cement is usually made of 60% lime (limestone), 25% silica, 5% alumina, and 10% other materials, such as gypsum and iron oxide.

 How is concrete measured?

-Concrete is measured by the cubic yard – measuring three feet by three feet by three feet, or 27 cubic feet.
+You can measure concrete by the cubic yard – measuring three feet by three feet by three feet, or 27 cubic feet.
 One cubic yard of normal concrete will weigh about 4,000 pounds.